Bayesian estimation of dynamic weights in Gaussian mixture models: Artificial data

 In this section we evaluate the performance of the method proposed in Section \ref{sec:dinmixmodel} using simulated data.
-Motivated by the arguments in Section \ref{sec:pdlm}, second-order dynamic polynomial models are considered for this task.
-We give emphasis to binomial models, concluding with some Gaussian mixture models.
-In both cases, the probability of success and the mixture weight evolve over time, following traditional patterns found in the literature.
+Motivated by the arguments in Section \ref{sec:idgp} (second paragraph), second order dynamic polynomial models are considered for this task.
+In this case, the mixture weight evolve over time, following traditional patterns found in the literature.

 We focus on the diversity of shapes, in order to see how the method performs under different scenarios.
-Therefore, we consider four different dynamic behaviors for $ \alpha_t $, which are presented here scaled in the unit interval: \begin{enumerate}[(1)] \item Linear behavior: $ \alpha_t^{(1)} = 0.1 + 0.8t $; \item Parabolic behavior: $ \alpha_t^{(2)} = 3(t - 0.5)^2 + 0.125 $; \item Sinusoidal behavior: $ \alpha_t^{(3)} = \cos(2\pi(t + \pi))/2.5 + 0.5 $; \item Stepwise behavior: $ \alpha_t^{(4)} = 0.2 \1_{[0,0.3)}(t) + 0.8 \1_{[0.3,0.7)}(t) + 0.3 \1_{[0.7,1)}(t) $, where $ \1_A(t) $ is an indicator function, which is one, if $ t \in A $, and zero, otherwise. \end{enumerate}
+Therefore, we consider four different dynamic behaviors for $ \alpha_t $, which are presented here scaled in the unit interval: \begin{enumerate}[(1)] \item Linear behavior: \item Parabolic behavior: \item Sinusoidal behavior: \item Stepwise behavior: where $ \1_A(t) $ is an indicator function, which is one, if $ t \in A $, and zero, otherwise. \end{enumerate}

-The initial information of the state equations, defined as $\theta_{01}$ and $\theta_{02}$, is described through independent normal distributions with mean zero and variance one, which is enough to provide a relatively vague initial information regarding $ \alpha_1 $ (the probability of instant one).
+The initial information of the state equations, defined as $\theta_{01}$ and $\theta_{02}$, is described through independent standard normal distributions, which is enough to provide a relatively vague initial information regarding $ \alpha_1 $ (the dynamic mixture weight of instant one).
 In other words, after applying the transformation (logit or probit), one can have the initial probability of the $ \alpha_t $'s in a range close to the unit interval.

 Unlike \cite{Biller-Fahrmeir-1997}, we simplify the structure of the precision innovations by taking into account independent priors of the form

 These two priors will provide precision parameters with mean 1 and variance 100.